 When Should Your Child Have Their First Eye Exam?

 The American Academy of Pediatrics recommends a comprehensive eye exam for all children between the ages of 6 months and 3 years.
-Follow-up exams should be scheduled annually to monitor your child's vision development.
+As a public service, Dr. Slotnick offers free InfantSee® Evaluations before the first birthdate, after the age of 6 months.

 The Importance of Early Intervention

 Early detection and treatment of vision problems are crucial for your child's development and overall well-being.
-Addressing issues like nearsightedness, farsightedness, or astigmatism at a young age can prevent future complications and ensure your child's success in school and other activities.
+Addressing sources of visual interference at a young age can prevent future complications and ensure your child's success in school and other activities.
+A comprehensive pediatric eye and vision evaluation will not only identify refractive issues (like nearsightedness, farsightedness, astigmatism, and anisometropia), but also functional vision concerns, like amblyopia (lazy eye), binocular vision dysfunction, oculomotor dysfunction, and accommodative dysfunction.

 Common Vision Problems in Children